iamihgam/structural_path_analysis/README.md

-# structural_path_analysis
+# Structural Path Analysis
-Scripts for structural path analysis in R (from the original scripts of Glen Peters in matlab).
+Scripts for structural path analysis in R.
+The original scripts were in Matlab of Glen Peters, Cicero.
+It is a traslation of the scripts given in Prof. Scott Matthews at al. book:
+                - _Life Cycle Assessment: Quantitative Approaches for Decisions that Matter_, available at lcatextbook.com

+## TO DO
+ - new algorithms for  building could be explored , for e.g. bfs or dfs in graphblas